raspberrypilearning/lego-data-dash/en/step_7.md

 --- task ---

-Save your code as clockface,py and click Run.
+Save your code as clockface.py and click Run.
 Your clock should set itself to 12.
 Adjust it to new positions and you should see a readout of the indicated time in your console.

 --- /task ---